discord/discord-oauth2-example/README.md

 # Create Application

+While the API/Documentation site is not released.
+An application must be created manually.
+Grab your `Authorization` header by using Chrome's Web Inspector and make an API request as yourself.

 ```
 curl -H 'Authorization: NTQyODIxMDE1Njg.CaxN7w.tDYbyBKDbwox_yQo' \
      -H "Content-Type: application/json" \
      -X POST -d '{"name": "OAuth2 Test", "redirect_uris": ["http://localhost:5000/callback"]}' \
      https://discordapp.com/api/oauth2/applications
 ```

+Save the `id` and `secret` to use in OAuth2 libraries as `client_id` and `client_secret`.

 ```json
 {